KaiPereira/The-World-in-Waves/README.md

 *A technical explainer of the entire electromagnetic spectrum and how waves actually work.*

 Have you ever actually taken a moment to think about the invisible waves just travelling through the empty space around you.
-But let's start off with a really simple question, what actually is an electromagnetic wave?
+Let's start off with a really simple question, what actually is an electromagnetic wave?

 The electromagnetic spectrum encompasses the full range of electromagnetic waves, separated by bands, from lowest to highest frequency: radio waves, micro-waves, infrared radiation, visible light, ultraviolet, x-ray and gamma-rays.